-To its credit, Bad Boy Billionaires also takes into account political and economic factors.
+To its credit, Bad Boy Billionaires also takes into account political and economic factors of the time.
 When the 2008 recession struck, Kingfisher’s ‘good times’ evolved from bad to worse.
 When Prime Minister Modi was elected to power in 2014, his anti-corruption stance meant that Nirav Modi had nowhere to hide.
 In this house of cards, if even one of these elements hadn’t taken place, who’s to say how the tycoons might’ve fared?

-For those outside India and unaware of these scandals, they’re a shocking case study of what happens when the system fails.
+For many viewers outside India, these scandals will prove to be a shocking case study of what happens when the system fails.
 Would an Australian company ever get away with not paying its employees for over 6 months?
 Would Sahara’s pyramid-scheme ever work in Canada’s business environment?
 The odds are slim.
 Also, considering two of the three directors aren’t of Indian heritage, it’s likely Bad Boy Billionaires is, indeed, meant for that global audience.

 Despite all these criticisms, though, the series is worth at least one watch.
 It may not bring new facts to light, but Bad Boy Billionaires is available for streaming precisely because of that fact – it used information already in the public domain.
 The fourth episode on Satyam’s Ramalinga Raju remains stuck in legal limbo, but fingers crossed it’ll see the light of day too.